anqianqi1/EC544-Smart-Doorbell/README.md

 ## run the code
 python subscribe.py

-prees IoT button if it recognize the person, the freedom board will turn green.
+preess IoT button if it recognize the person, the freedom board will turn green.